JoelCupeles/Horiseon-Project/README.md

 # Installation
-This project does not require any installation as it is a guide and not a software.
+This project does not require any installation.

 # Usage
 This project is meant to be used as a reference for refactoring existing code to improve accessibility standards.
 The guidelines can be used for any website or software that needs to be made accessible for users with disabilities.